Aspose/releases.aspose.com/content/en/barcode/python-java/release-notes/2026/aspose-barcode-for-python-via-java-26-2-release-notes.md

 The Python API has been redesigned to follow Python language conventions.
 This release introduces breaking changes and is not backward compatible with previous versions.

+### Breaking changes
+The API is not backward compatible with previous versions.
+Existing Python projects must update imports, method names and property access according to the new API conventions.

 ### Module rename
 The root module was renamed: